Jan Sat 2025

 • NIC number of the employee (optional)

-• A complete breakdown of the salary including basic salary, any allowances, any deduction, and taxes (no pay, salary advances, EPF deductions, PAYE/APIT)
+• A complete breakdown of the salary including basic salary, any allowances, any deductions, and taxes (no pay, salary advances, EPF deductions, PAYE/APIT)

 • The net salary